wenkaiingermany/NCE_03/Lesson_29.md

 allow / permit sb. to do
 make it possible for sb. to do
-Radio and television have made it possible for advertisers to capture the attention of millions of people in this was.
+Radio and television have made it possible for advertisers to capture the attention of millions of people in this way.

 do sth. for oneself
-So great is our passion for doing thins for ourselves, that we are becoming increasingly less dependent on specialized labor.
+So great is our passion for doing things for ourselves, that we are becoming increasingly less dependent on specialized labor.